aginies/Deploy_HA_SLE_cluster/README.md

 Hark! is a tool to deploy various types of HA clusters without having to create a base image.
 It uses libvirt and autoyast to automate the creation and base configuration of virtual machines.
+Python3 is required

 ## Usage